Ryan O'Rourke

-Ryan Patrick O'Rourke (born April 30, 1988) is a college baseball coach and former American professional baseball pitcher.
+Ryan Patrick O'Rourke (born April 30, 1988) is an American-born Irish college baseball coach and former professional baseball pitcher.
 He is the volunteer assistant and pitching coach at the College of the Holy Cross.
 He played college baseball at Merrimack College from 2007 to 2010.
-O'Rourke was drafted by the Minnesota Twins in the 13th round of the 2010 Major League Baseball Draft and made his Major League Baseball (MLB) debut in 2015.
+O'Rourke was drafted by the Minnesota Twins in the 13th round of the 2010 Major League Baseball draft and made his Major League Baseball (MLB) debut in 2015.
 He has previously played in Major League Baseball (MLB) for the Minnesota Twins and New York Mets.

 Early life

 O'Rourke was raised in Worcester, Massachusetts and attended St. John's High School in Shrewsbury where he played on the baseball team.
 He graduated in 2006.
 His brother Colin was an All-American lacrosse player for St. John's and played lacrosse for Wagner College.
 After high school, he attended Merrimack College.
 Where he broke all of the schools pitching records.
 During the summer of 2008 O'Rourke played for the Brockport Riverbats in the NYCBL.
 His 6-1 record helped lead the Riverbats to the league championship.